a7t0fwa7/kali-metasploits/README.md

 1. In this repo, perform `pv build -r polyverse-internal.jfrog.io docker`.
 This will create the Docker container image `polyverse-internal.jfrog.io/kali-metasploit`.
 2. `cd ..` to move up a folder and then `git clone https://github.com/polyverse-security/c-exploit.git`.
 If you've already cloned, just go to the folder and `git pull`.
-3. Modify evil.c line `#define IPADDR "\xac\x11\x00\x03"` with the hex value representation of the results from `docker run -it polyverse-internal.jfrog.io/kali-metasploit ifconfig eth0 | grep inet | awk '{print $2}'` This is the IP address of the kali-metasploit container -- the target for the reverse shell.
-4. `pv build docker` to create a new version of `polyverse/c-exploit`.
+3. `pv build docker` to create a new version of `polyverse/c-exploit`.
-5. `cd ../kali-metasploit` to get back to the original folder.
+4. `cd ../kali-metasploit` to get back to the original folder.
-6. In one terminal window, launch `docker run -it --rm --privileged -p 8080:80 --name c-exploit polyverse/c-exploit`
+5. In one terminal window, launch `docker run -it --rm --privileged -p 8080:80 --name c-exploit polyverse/c-exploit`
-7. In another terminial window, run the `./c-exploit.sh` script.
+6. In another terminial window, run the `./c-exploit.sh` script.
 You can look at the script to see what it's doing, but it's basically calling the `kali-metasploit` container with sub-scripts to determine ip addresses; it also runs `msfconsole` with the `-x` option that allows you to specify all the arguments for the metasploit module in a single command line.

 This is what you should see in the c-exploit window: